ppy/osu-wiki/news/2024/2024-12-13-project-loved-december-2024.md

 200 BPM, 3:36 | 7.16★\
 *description written by [Librarian](https://osu.ppy.sh/users/10083084)*

-I often find myself bored playing stream maps, both the songs and maps of many just fall flat in my mind, and then on the other side of the spectrum you have [Aynane](https://osu.ppy.sh/beatmapsets/1842684#osu/3784901) by [Mazzarin](https://osu.ppy.sh/users/2942381).
+I often find myself bored playing stream maps.
+Both the songs and maps of many just fall flat in my mind, and then on the other side of the spectrum you have [Aynane](https://osu.ppy.sh/beatmapsets/1842684#osu/3784901) mapped by [Mazzerin](https://osu.ppy.sh/users/2942381).

 It's already hard to compete with one of the best mappers of this genre, and with Zmey Gorynich just getting a [Featured Artist](https://osu.ppy.sh/beatmaps/artists/450) listing, and this map being placed as HR3 in the [osu!
 World Cup 2024](https://osu.ppy.sh/home/news/2024-12-05-osu-world-cup-2024-finals-recap) Finals pool, is there really any better time to showcase this beauty?
-Go ahead and try it out, show some love to see this masterpiece pass the vote!
+Go ahead and try it out, and show some love to see this masterpiece pass the vote!

 [![](/wiki/shared/news/2024-12-13-project-loved-december-2024/1286450.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})